KNToonnzz/data_bootcamp07/README.md

 # data_bootcamp07
-All my data project in the bootcamp
+All my data projects in the Bootcamp.
+- Google Sheet
+- SQL
+- Stat
+- Python for data analyst